 - Intimate care procedures will be carried out by the child's key staff member or a familiar adult wherever possible but a second adult must be alerted and, depending on the circumstances, remain in the room throughout the procedure.
-The lead staff member must narrate the process aloud. - A child will always be consulted before an intimate care routine takes place following their preferred means of communication. - Children are checked regularly throughout the day if they are unable to communicate their changing needs.
-Adults will only inform parents/carers at the end of the day if there is a specific detail that needs communicating. - Staff will use different locations depending on the circumstances.
+The lead staff member must narrate the process aloud. - The intimate care routine will always be explained to the child before it takes place following their preferred means of communication, even where a child is non-verbal or is not yet of talking age. - Staff will use different locations depending on the circumstances.
 In all cases, these areas are enclosed enough to respect the child's privacy, but also afford the availability of additional adults where necessary:

-- o For children in reception that require a regular change, use the Bumblebee Room with one additional adult in the room. - For children in reception that are extremely soiled, use the disabled toilets with one additional adult to support. - For children across the school that need support with intimate care, the nearest toilets can be used when supporting (through narrating from afar and ensuring privacy from peers) children to change independently.
-Where necessary, use the infant disabled toilets with one additional adult to support. - Larger/ mobile children can be changed standing up.
+- For children in reception that require a regular change, use the Bumblebee Room or reception toilets with one additional adult notified. - For children in reception that are extremely soiled, use the disabled toilets with one additional adult to support. - For children in KS1 that require a regular change, use the nearest toilets with one additional adult notified. - For children in KS1 that are extremely soiled, use the disabled toilets with one additional adult to support. - Larger/ mobile children can be changed standing up.
 The child's preference/needs will be considered, together with any assessed risks involved. - Staff will wash their hands and wear disposable gloves while changing a child.
 These items will be supplied and replenished by the school. - Soiled nappies, pads, wipes and gloves will be securely wrapped and disposed of appropriately in the designated covered bin with a disposable liner.
-The bin will be emptied at least once a day and the liner replaced. - The changing area will be cleaned with a detergent spray or soap and water. - Hot water and soap is available for staff to wash hands as soon as changing is finished. - Paper towels and a hand dryer are available.
+The bin will be emptied at least once a day and the liner replaced. - The changing area will be cleaned. - Hot water and soap is available for staff to wash hands as soon as changing is finished. - Families will not be informed about routine nappy/ pull up changes but any intimate care issues, deemed outside of the ordinary, will be communicated at the end of the day by the child's teacher.
+This communication will always be recorded on CPOMS.